Actyx/Actyx/web/developer.actyx.com/docs/reference/cli/nodes/ls.md

     -i, --identity <identity>    File from which the identity (private key) for authentication is read

 ARGS:
     <NODE>...
-Node ID or the IP address of the node
-                 to perform the operation on
+IP address of the node to perform the operation on
 ```

 If the node is reachable, the output of `ax nodes ls` will show you its status.
 If the node is unreachable, it is displayed as such in the output.